Rotary Dragon Boat Challenge

 The Course - The 250 metre (approx) course will start near the South bank of the lake, and will finish in front of the Clubhouse.
 Teams will board their boat from the pontoon in front of the Clubhouse.
 They will paddle up the West side of the lake to the start line.
 After each race, the team will disembark at the pontoon.

-Control of Racing - Gable Events Ltd. (GEL) will organise the racing in accordance with the rules of the International Dragon Boat Federation.
+Control of Racing - Race the Dragon Ltd (RtD) will organise the racing in accordance with the rules of the International Dragon Boat Federation.
 An Event Director will be in overall control of racing, and his directions, relayed over the public address system or by radio to marshals on the lake, are to be obeyed by team members at all times.

 All instructions to the team members must be responded to immediately.